eliferd/battle-of-hands/README.md

-# battle-of-hands
+# Battle of Hands
-Battle of Hands is a Rock Paper Scissors game.
+Battle of Hands is a Rock Paper Scissors game made with ❤️.

+# Stack
+- Angular 19